 If you’re a critter counter, garden geek, bird watcher, or nature nerd of any sort, read on!
 Starting in June 2019, Nearby Nature began hosting Citizen Science Saturdays once a month in local natural areas.
 Inspired by the fun we had at our April 2019 Bioblitz (see highlights below) and motivated by a desire to model that science is real, we are making opportunities for our members and friends to engage in citizen science a whole new priority.

 Citizen Science Saturdays are designed for adult participants and free for members and volunteers ($7 for non-members).
 Registration for individual events as well as membership is online.
 Families are invited to enjoy similar and more age-appropriate science activities through our Green Start Play Days and weekend Nature Quests.

-Thanks to board member Holly Hartmann for hosting our first year of events and for inspiring us to get this project up and running!
+Thanks to board member Holly Hartmann for hosting our events and for inspiring us to get this project up and running!

 Bioblitz 2019 Highlights